torquebox/backstage/README.md

 disabled: `jruby -S backstage deploy`
 Or enable security by providing a username/password pair: `jruby -S backstage deploy --secure=username:password`

+If you are deploying to the torquebox-server gem, you'll need to provide the `$TORQUEBOX_HOME` environment var.
+You can obtain that from the `torquebox` command and set it like so:

+    TORQUEBOX_HOME=`torquebox env torquebox_home` backstage deploy

 ### From Source ###

 *Note:* unless you are doing development on BackStage, the recommended